Transgender people and religion: Hinduism

-Transgender people in ancient Hindu society
+In ancient Hindu society

 Within the Hindu context, Hijras have always been considered a part of the third gender diaspora, and hence the term Hijra, Transgender or Third gender will be used interchangeably.

-Due to their classification as third gender and being sexually neutral, Transgender people, especially the devotees of Lord Krishna, have been historically shown to bestow blessings.
+Due to their classification as third gender and being sexually neutral, Transgender people, especially the devotees of Krishna, have been historically shown to bestow blessings.
 Being sexually neutral was considered especially auspicious in Vedic culture because the attraction between a man and woman was thought to create further attachments such as children due to procreation, and a home in terms of property, which would result in the living entities being entangled in samsara, the cycle of repeated birth and death.

 The people of the third sex have had a prominent role in the arts and entertainment.
-Historically referred to as Nartaka, at the birth of a baby Nartaka dancers would arrive, dance and sing the name of the God Krishna and bless the baby.
-As per custom, they were given precious jewellery and silks by the family of the baby for their contribution.
+Historically referred to as Nartaka, at the birth of a baby, Nartaka dancers would arrive, dance and sing the name of Krishna and bless the baby.
+As per custom, they were given precious jewelry and silks by the family of the baby for their contribution.

-One more example of Transgender people being portrayed in Hindu history is that of Lord Arjuna being depicted as Brihannala in the Mahabharata, who was a person of third gender.
+One more example of Transgender people being portrayed in Hindu history is that of Arjuna being depicted as Brihannala in the Mahabharata, who was a person of third gender.
 Brihanalla was shown to be an instructor singing and dancing in King Virata's court.
-But Lord Arjuna/Brihanalla was first tested for his third-sex nature by assuring he had no lust for females, and would have been examined for testicles if he had been a eunuch.
+But Arjuna/Brihanalla was first tested for his third-sex nature by assuring he had no lust for females, and would have been examined for testicles if he had been a eunuch.
 This is not the first example of the presence of a person of third gender in Hindu texts, but this example most pertains to the topic of third gender people and their auspiciousness.